Demographic effects of aggregation in the presence of a component Allee effect: Results

-As we already saw from the simulations of the stochastic individual-based dynamics, aggregation increases the stationary population density.
-The Allee threshold becomes space-dependent, and it is determined by the local density of individuals within the competition and facilitation ranges.
-This local densities, in turn, depend on the number and spatial arrangement of groups.
-Finally, $r_c$ decreases due to aggregation (Fig.\,\ref{fig:6}).
-As a result of these changes in $r_c$ and the Allee threshold, populations exhibiting a self-organized spatial pattern of population density and a component Allee effect can persist in harsher environments and at higher numbers than uniformly distributed populations.
+As we observed in the IBM simulations (Fig.\,\ref{fig:2}), aggregation increases the stationary population density and allows for population survival at $r<r_c^{\s{U}}$ (Fig.\,\ref{fig:6}a,\,b).
+Moreover, the Allee threshold becomes space-dependent and is determined by the local density of individuals within the competition and facilitation ranges \cite{boukal2002}.
+These local densities, in turn, depend on the number and spatial arrangement of groups.
+As a result of these changes in $r_c$ and the Allee threshold, aggregation allows populations subjected to a component Allee to persist in harsher environments and at higher numbers than those uniformly distributed \cite{kao2023,Surendran2020}.
 Moreover, because spatially structured populations have lower Allee thresholds, they are less susceptible to extinctions caused by environmental perturbations and can recover after extinction following smaller fluctuations than uniformly distributed populations.
-We obtained these results using the deterministic approximation in Eq.\,\eqref{eq:pderho}, which allows us to compute both stable and unstable solutions of our model (see Supplementary Material section S3 for a detailed description of how we obtained the bifurcation diagram in Fig.~\ref{fig:6}).
-We further tested these predictions with direct numerical simulations of the individual-level stochastic dynamics and obtained a very good agreement for most values of $r$.
-The disagreement between the deterministic approximation and stochastic simulations appears for values of $r$ close to $r_c$.
-In this regime, fluctuations in population size can take the population size below the Allee threshold and cause extinctions more easily \citep{dennis2002}.
-Thus, fluctuations become an important driver of population dynamics in this parameter regime, and the mean-field results diverge from the stochastic ones.
+We obtained these results using the deterministic approximation in Eq.\,\eqref{eq:pderho}, which allows us to compute both stable and unstable solutions of the model (see Supplementary Material section S3 for a detailed description of how to obtain the bifurcation diagram in Fig.\,\ref{fig:6}).
+We further tested these predictions with direct numerical simulations of the individual-level stochastic dynamics and obtained an excellent agreement for most values of $r$, as already shown in Section \ref{subsec:validation} (Fig.\,\ref{fig:3}c).